FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/dialog.timelapse_files.snapshot_archive.import.md

 Octolapse supports importing a zip archive containing images.
 These files can come from the download option within the **Saved Snapshot** tab, or you can create them yourself.
 Currently, Octolapse only supports images with a ```jpg``` extension.
 After you import the archive, Octolapse will add it to the **Saved Snapshots** tab within the **Videos and Images** dialog.
 From there you can download, delete, or add the archive to the list of unfinished renderings.

+Archive file generation can be enabled in two ways:

+1. If rendering is disabled, an archive will always be produced.
+2. If rendering is enabled, Octolapse will produce an archive if the **Archive Snapshots After Rendering** setting is enabled within your rendering settings.
+It is disabled by default, since it takes a lot of space.

 Octolapse supports two kinds of file structures:

 1. Everything in the root of the zip archive.
 This means all images are located right inside of the archive, and are not in any subfolders.
 All subfolders will be ignored.